Paxton Crawford

-Paxton Keith Crawford (born August 4, 1977) is a former player in Major League Baseball who played from 2000 to 2001.
+Paxton Keith Crawford (born August 4, 1977) is an American former professional baseball player.
+He played in Major League Baseball for the Boston Red Sox from 2000 to 2001.

 Professional career

 Crawford was drafted in 1995 by the Boston Red Sox and worked as a reliever and spot starter for the team in the 2000 and 2001 seasons.
 After the 2002 season, which he spent in the minors, he became a free agent and signed briefly with the Oakland Athletics in 2003 and the Cincinnati Reds in 2004, but never made another appearance in the major leagues.

 Crawford is most remembered in Boston for suffering an unusual injury in July 2000 just prior to an expected recall to the Red Sox from their Pawtucket Red Sox AAA affiliate.
 A day after pitching a seven-inning no-hitter, he allegedly rolled off a hotel bed in Ottawa and landed on a glass that he had left on the floor.
 The injury required eight stitches.